dhchenx/mmkit-features/doc/multimodal_features_library.md

 The `index_type` in image_index search has values of `color_descriptor` or `autoencoder`.

-#### Showing structures and sample data of the libarry
+#### Showing structures and sample data of the library

-The library also allows us to understand the structure of the database before use and get a small number of sample data from the database so as to help us understand better in its multimodal content.
+The library also allows us to understand the structure of the database before use and get a small number of sample data from the database to help us understand better in its multimodal contents.

-1. First, load the multimodal features library:
+1. First, load the multimodal feature library:

 ```python
 from mmkfeatures.fusion.mm_features_lib import MMFeaturesLib